Finding the best dog paw balm on the market can be hard. You keep staring at the ingredients and wondering if you’re buying the right thing.

 - Wax: If you want heavy-duty, you reach for a wax.
 They start with a base of beeswax.

-If you want to provide protection during the summer, you want a dog paw balm containing beeswax.
+If you want to protect during the summer, you want a dog paw balm containing beeswax.
 Why?
 Beeswax melts at 120F.
 This means it WILL hold up in the blistering heat.
 (But it doesn’t mean you get to walk your dog on the concrete)

 Choosing a Dog Paw Balm